D3Tartif/pwsh_docker/README.md

 # 1/ Presentataion

-admin menu in powershell to install/remove docker, create/list/remove containers.
+admin menu in powershell to install docker, create/list/remove containers.

 # where am i

-install features -> test from fresh
-bug: read only %LOCALAPPDATA%\docker\wsl\distro  ???
+install docker ok, tested in a vm with fresh win install next step: create function